Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 What Is Honey Locust Used For?

-As a dense hardwood, Honey Locust can literally use for any project.
+As a dense hardwood, Honey Locust can literally be used for any project.
 It has good resistance against environmental elements as well.

 Having high environmental resistance is especially important for outdoor furniture.